Long-Term Safety of Luspatercept for Blood Disorders

 The trial information does not specify if you need to stop taking your current medications.
 However, it mentions that any medications or procedures prohibited in the parent luspatercept protocol cannot be used.
 It's best to discuss your current medications with the study team to ensure they are allowed.

-How is the drug Luspatercept unique for treating blood disorders?
+What is the effectiveness track record for luspatercept in treating blood disorders?

 Bristol-Myers Squibb